Session Replay That Shows You What Your Users See

 Add a single <1 kB JavaScript file onto your site, one script tag, no build step, no dependencies.
 Clairvio stays dormant until a diagnostic session is triggered via a magic link, so there's zero impact on your normal users.

-Review the full session replay
+Watch live or review the full replay

 Demo